How Is Speed Factored Into Car Accident Cases?

 However, the amount of fault assigned to them will reduce the amount they can recover.

-Consideration of whether speeding is a contributing factor in a car accident case is important because it can make the difference between winning and losing, and in determining how much compensation you will be awarded.
+Whether speeding is a contributing factor in a car accident case is important because it can make the difference between winning and losing and determine how much compensation you will be awarded.

 When to Bring in Legal Help